AkshaySiwal/website/_posts/2018-05-31-init_script_status.md

 ```

-In case of an error while processing any init-script action **except for status**, the init script shall print an error message and exit with a non-zero status code:
+In case of an error, while processing any init-script action **except for status**, the init script shall print an error message and exit with a non-zero status code:

 - **1**	generic or unspecified error (current practice)
 - **2**	invalid or excess argument(s)